Recordings should depend only on files in recordings directory, or store database there

-Updated by Flole Systems 12 months ago
+Updated by Flole Systems about 3 years ago

 You should report the lockup instead so someone can look into that and maybe fix it.
 You probably don't have a coredump of that lockup now so not much you can do now but make yourself familiar with the debugging steps in the Wiki and go through them next time you experience a lockup.

-Updated by Giles Puckett 5 months ago
+Updated by Giles Puckett over 2 years ago

 Bumping this issue.